-Are your tires worn out, and do you feel like it is time to replace them?
+Are your tires worn out, and do you feel it is time to replace them?
 Is this your first time to replace a complete set?
 It is normal to get a bit nervous when it’s time to replace our tires.
 We wonder how much the average cost to replace our set of tires is.

 The cost of replacing a complete set of tires is highly variable.
 Many factors affect the average cost of tire replacement, including the brand, the type, and the size of the tire.
 On top of this, there are other things to consider like installation fees, service fees, disposal fees, and additional add-on fees.

 Read on because I will provide you with helpful information that you must know before you replace your tires.
 I will give you an idea of the different costs you will incur.
 I will also talk about the ideal time to replace your tires.

 Types of Cost You Incur When Replacing Tires

 Generally, you can choose to install inexpensive tires that range from $50 to $100 or around $400 for the complete set plus the add-on charges.
 You can also get moderately priced tires that range from $100 to $300 or about $900 for all four tires plus the other fees.

 If you want to get premium tires, the price ranges from $300 to $1000 each – you can do the math.

 Like the cost of the tire, installation charges also vary.
 The rough estimate is $15 to $45, depending on the rim size.
 Yes, the size of the tires to mount also matters.

 There is also another cost that you would likely pay while installing the tires – it is called the balancing fee.
 What is this fee?
 Balancing is the process of adding weights to make sure that each wheel weighs the same.